vacu9708/Study-records/Web development/Auth/readme.md

 If the JWT was tampered with, the signature recalculated using the received header and payload data will no longer match the signature in the JWT.

 ## Workflow
+Tokens should be stored as a cookie whose attributes are http-only(to prevent XSS) and same site: "strict"(to prevent CSRF)
 ### Authentication
 Authentication is the process of verifying the identity of a user and presenting a token.
 1. Client logs in using their credentials (e.g. username and password).